 Detailed Background & Experiences

-I am in my fifth year as Principal of a middle school in San Francisco.
-I bring fifteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
+I am in my sixth year as Principal of a middle school in San Francisco.
+I bring sixteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
 I have extensive experience working in Title 1 schools serving low-income, immigrant, students of color.

 I continued my education through the Urban Teacher Training Collaborative and received my Master’s in Teaching from Tufts University, in Boston.
 I then returned to teach High School Spanish in Oakland.
 After becoming a lead teacher, with Envision Schools, I returned to pursue an Administrator’s Credential through the UC Berkeley PLI program.
 There I conducted my Leadership Action Research Project on the effects of Culturally Relevant Curricula in a small urban high school.

 I later returned to San Francisco, as a high school Assistant Principal, before becoming the Principal of a middle school.
 There, I introduced a vision focused on Love, Literacy, and Liberation.
-I have worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
+I worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
 During my tenure, I worked to bring in a focus on culturally responsive teaching, project-based learning, and trauma-sensitive practices.
 I also worked to redesign our master/bell schedule.

-In addition to leading school transformation at my school, I was a member of the coordinating committee of an enclave of Social Justice leaders in San Francisco.
-I have been able to design leadership development for administrators in San Francisco.
-I have led various workshops, and professional development.
+In addition to leading school transformation at my previous school, I helped to coordinate a group of Social Justice leaders in San Francisco, where we designed leadership development for administrators.
 These experiences provide me with keen insight into effective tools for school transformation and leadership support.